 Trying to do research on products has become more difficult over the last several years.
 In addition to the ever-changing landscape of search results on the part of Google’s search empire, there has been a continuous shift (mostly a decline) in the quality of reviews being published by outlets.
 This isn’t to say they’re being written more poorly, but rather that many reviews now make testing claims that are either poorly supported or entirely unsupported.

-Assumptions: we assume that the 30 categories we assessed are a good representation of the tech journalism.
-We recognize that there are many other categories to cover but given the time tables and cost, we felt these 30 are an accurate representation of what is occuring in the industry.
+We assume that the 30 categories we assessed are a good representation of the tech journalism.
+We recognize that there are many other categories to cover but given the time tables and cost, we felt these 30 are an accurate representation of what is occurring in the industry.

-For this analysis, we focus on gaming hardware and peripherals, specifically gaming chairs, gaming headsets, gaming monitors, and gaming mice.
+For this analysis, we focus on gaming hardware and peripherals, specifically gaming chairs, gaming headsets, and gaming mice.
 These products form a crucial part of the gaming experience and are frequently reviewed by tech publications.
+We investigated 111 individual gaming publications and 266 sets of reviews and guides across three individual categories.

 Key Takeaways